 -- On Feb.
 23, the Brattleboro Police Department responded to a complaint of an assault that occurred the night before.
 As a result, Lilly Patterson, 38, of Brattleboro, was cited for simple assault and ordered to appear in court at a later date.

 -- On March 1, the Brattleboro Police Department responded to an alley off of Main Street for a welfare check.
 As a result, Sandy L. Finnegan, 37, of Brattleboro, and Leonard Viola, 47, of Brattleboro, were found to be in violation of their conditions of release.
 On March 4, Finnegan was arrested after police responded to a residence on Glen Street.
 She was cited for disorderly conduct.
 Also on March 4, Viola was cited for retail theft and unlawful trespass at Discount Beverage on Western Avenue.
-They were both ordered to appear in court at a later date.

 -- On March 4, the Brattleboro Police Department was called to the area of Hannaford Brothers Supermarket on Putney Road for the report of a trespasser.
 As a result, Robert J. Ford, 48, of Brattleboro, was arrested and cited for unlawful trespass.
 He was ordered to appear in court at a later date.